Scholar Handbook

 We believe too many people die prematurely from preventable diseases.
 Tobacco use, poor diet, and physical inactivity are among the leading causes of premature death.
 Research shows the number of deaths caused by these behaviors is increasing every year.
 We think there is a way to change this.

 In the Applied Health Behavior Research graduate programs, we focus on health behavior methods, evaluation of interventions, strategies for managing projects in clinical and community settings, and data management and analysis.
-Our coursemasters teach practical skills and provide those working in not-for-profit, government and academic or clinical settings with resources they can use to help people change behaviors and live more healthfully.
+Our course instructors teach practical skills and provide those working in not-for-profit, government and academic or clinical settings with resources they can use to help people change behaviors and live more healthfully.

 Competencies